-We would be just as happy with a travel trailer and a one-ton high-top extended van.
+We would be just as happy with a trailer and a one-ton high-top extended van.
 That combination would solve several problems that we face right now.
 One of those problems is low ground clearance.
 Knowing about all the places we can camp for free doesn't do any good if we can't get into them!
 Our next vehicles will have much higher ground clearance so that we can take advantage of many of those places we had to pass up this past year.

 Another problem is that we now have a third vehicle, and it can't be towed.
 Besides, I would have to use the RV to tow our existing trailer, while Sharon drives the new van separately.
 Our goal (by the end of next year) is to have a two-vehicle setup... a travel trailer and a high top van to tow it with, and nothing else.

 But just because we are "technically" IN a RV park situation right now doesn't mean that we prefer it.
 We literally hate having other people so close to us that we can hear their TV (and other things).
-We would much rather be out there on the road, only parking a trailer for no more than a month at a time in a safe spot (if we felt a need to), while we go out and explore with a van that gets reasonable miles per gallon.
+We would much rather be out there on the road, only parking a trailer for no more than a couple weeks at a time in a safe spot (if we felt a need to), while we go out and explore with a van that gets reasonable miles per gallon.
 And in between parks, it will still be feasible to get into places that we need to with it... certainly not tight touristy areas... but most places.
 Our overall length will be less than we have right now.

 Even most state parks allow for up to two weeks of staying time, and that would be fine with us.
 Most of the things worth seeing in an area can be seen in that length of time.
 While traveling from place to place, we have no problem with free and low cost parking wherever we can find it, because we have learned how to get by for at least a week at a time without constantly plugging into services at campgrounds and resorts.
 Why would we foolishly spend that money when we don't have to?